brenns10/brennan.io/_includes/biosketch.md

-I'm a student, programmer, teacher, reader, writer, chef, and plenty of other things when the mood strikes.
-I study computer science at [CWRU](https://case.edu), where I also spend way too much time with [Hacker's Society](http://hacsoc.org), a group of nerds like me.
+I'm a programmer, teacher, reader, writer, chef, and plenty of other things when the mood strikes.

 There's a lot more to know about me, but I doubt my website would do a good job explaining it.